Connecting to a database in a MySQL® cluster

 Install the dependencies:

 Add the SSL certificate to the Java trusted certificate store (Java Key Store) so that the MySQL® driver can use this certificate for secure connections to the cluster hosts.
-Make sure to set the password for additional storage security using the
+Set a password in the

 Create a folder for the Maven project: